kubuntuclaps/fivem-scripts/README.md

-# fivem-scripts
+# FiveM scripts
-A collection of leaked content for fivem servers
+A collection of leaked content for fivem servers.
+Feel free to use, modify or request content!.